weewx/weewx/docs/quickstarts/pip.md

 If you do not already have pip on your system, you should install it first by following [the directions on the pip website](https://pip.pypa.io/en/stable/installation/).

-For very minimal operating systems, you may have to follow these steps as well, before trying to install WeeWX:
+For very minimal operating systems, you may have to follow these steps as well before trying to install WeeWX:

 === "Debian"